kobingo/kogame.js/README.md

     </body>
     </html>

-Open the html file in your browser.
-If everything works correctly there should be a blue rectangle on the screen.
+Open the html file in your browser, if everything works correctly there should be a blue rectangle on the screen.

 Examples
 --------